 If you anticipate using your work headphones daily for lengthy calls and during long bus rides, then the Shure AONIC 50 makes for a solid option.
 This set of over-ears is pretty pricey, but you get removable ear pads that you can swap out as needed and clean thoroughly to keep your ears healthy.
 They boast a robust and reliable build, so you can count on the AONIC 50 standing up to years of use as well.

 You also get noise canceling to block out distractions and focus.
 And if you ensure you’ve got the latest firmware installed, the mic will sound quite nice too.
 Tack on to that plenty of Bluetooth codec options, good frequency response, and a wired listening option, and these headphones make for an audiophile’s dream work headset.
 If you want a similar design for a bit less, the Shure AONIC 40 may be more your style.

 The best work headphones: Notable mentions

 - Beats Studio Buds: Small, lightweight, and colorful, these earbuds make for a fun choice to pep up your workday.
-Though they don’t noise cancel that well, their mic works pretty good for conference calls.
+Though they don’t do noise canceling that well, their mic works pretty well for conference calls.